Our supporter promise

 • If you contact us to say you no longer want to hear from us, we will update our records within two working days.

 • We will never call you if you are registered with the Telephone Preference Service (TPS), unless you have expressly given us permission to do so.
-We will also try (as far as possible), to ensure that you are only called by staff at Rethink Mental Illness.

 • We will make it as easy as possible for you to contact us, so you can tell us what we are doing well, tell us what we aren’t doing so well, or to change your opt-in preferences.